 SEO is the science and art of ranking web pages in the organic positions in Google.

-Most SME and larger organisations have dedicated SEO managers in house as well as hiring an SEO agency to support with the implementation work.
+Most SMEs and larger organisations have dedicated SEO managers in-house and hire an SEO agency to support the implementation work.

 Here are the key aspects and functions of SEO :